Package 'luna'

 verbose

 logical.
-If FALSE, progress bars and other messages printed during downloading are suppressed
+If FALSE, progress bars and per-file cache/progress messages printed during downloading are suppressed

 ...